travigd/documentation/introduction/internal-architectural-overview.md

 Messages first flow through a state machine that represents the state of the node.
 As an example in a distributed scenario you are not always allowed to write (slaves will forward not write themselves) or if you are still initializing you are not allowed to read.
 Each request is also handled by a state machine that manages the lifecycle of that request including time outs and acknowledgements throughout the cluster.

 Due to the way the architecture works the main monitoring points of the Event Store is the status of the queues.
 The status can be viewed in the health area of the admin interface or through the HTTP API.
-It is also written to a special $statistics-node:port stram on an interval.
+It is also written to a special $statistics-node:port stream on an interval.

 The most common queue to be slow is the storage writer as it writes to storage in a durable fashion.
 It uses fsync/flushfile buffers to ensure that data is persisted to disk and will survive say a power outage on the machine.
 At the time of writing the storage writer is capable of writing more than 15,000 transactions to disk per second on the open source single node version.
 This is well beyond the needs of most systems.